ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Data transfer protocol support

-The plugin supports `GRPCS` and `GRPC` transport protocols.
-Please note that you need to provide TLS/SSL certificate when using `grpcs`.
+The plugin supports [gRPC and gRPCS](https://grpc.io/) transport protocols.
+A TLS/SSL certificate needs to be provided when using `grpcs://`.

 ### Manual configuration